Discover more from tech for good

 In the context of non-profits we find ourselves in a peculiar modeling setting for traditional game theory scenarios.
-Instead of basing interactions on a monetary basis, I’m interested in maximizing welfare among beneficiaries.
+Instead of basing interactions on a monetary basis, one is interested in maximizing welfare among beneficiaries.
+In this blog post I introduce a new game scenario that intends to address thi scenario.

-Throughout this blog post, I’ll refer to large non-profits as “central agents” and smaller subsidiaries as “agents”.
-Smaller subsidiaries could mean people being directly benefited by the goods distributed by the central agent, sub-projects withing the central agent or local non-profits responsible for passing the goods further on to beneficiaries.
+Throughout this blog post, large non-profits are interchangeably referred to as “central agents” and smaller subsidiaries as “agents”.
+Smaller subsidiaries could mean people being directly benefited by the goods distributed by the central agent, sub-projects within the central agent organization or local non-profits responsible for passing the goods further on to beneficiaries.

-Resource allocation in this scenario might be challenging because agents are not necessarily motivated to act truthfully.
+Resource allocation in the non-profit context might be challenging because agents are not necessarily motivated to act truthfully.
 A few different issues might arise:

-a) even though all agents are possibly trying to effectively employ the best use of their resources to optimize for welfare, these efforts might not be aligned with the central agent’s goals;
+a) even though all agents might be trying to effectively employ the best use of their resources to optimize for welfare, these efforts might not be aligned with the central agent’s goals;

-b) agents might have access to private information about local demand that won’t be shared with the central agent and;
+b) agents might have access to private information about local demand that won’t be shared with the central agent;

-c) the agents are at least somewhat more motivated to help their own clients than those of other agents Lundy et al. [1].
+c) the agents are at least somewhat more motivated to help their own clients than those of other agents Lundy et al. [1] and/or;

-Here I propose the use of a modified first-price sealed-bid multi-agent auction.
+Given the success of auction games for incentivizing truthful report of agents, Chakravarty and Kaplan [2] and Hartline and Roughgarden [3], I propose the use of a modified first-price sealed-bid (FPSB) multi-agent auction.
 The traditional FPSB multi-agent auction algorithm has each agent submitting a bid in secret without knowing the bids of the other agents.
 The resource is awarded to the highest bidder, and the price paid is the amount of the highest bid.

-To address the financial inconsistencies in charitable game scenarios, the model (which will be further explained in the development blog post) aims to use the agents' inputs to calculate their utility.
+To address the financial inconsistencies in charitable game scenarios, the model (which will be further explained in the following posts) aims to use the agents' inputs to calculate their utility.
 This calculation is based on a function determined by a central agent and a reinforcement learning environment.

 In a nutshell, this approach can be divided into two parts: Firstly, the central agent receives self-declared data from the agents.
 Using this data, the central agent can calculate the utility function that ranks the agents from those with the highest utility output to those representing the lowest utility values.